§ 1–1001.05. Board of Elections — Duties.

 (C) On the date of the election;

-(3) The number of polling place workers, by precinct;
+(3) The number of election workers, by Vote Center;

 (4) Copies of any unofficial summary reports generated by the Board on election night;

-(7) A description of any irregularities experienced on election day;
+(7) A description of any irregularities experienced during early voting and on election day;

 (7A) Recommendations for means by which the efficiency, accuracy, and speed of counting and reporting election results can be improved, including equipment or technology and an estimate of associated costs; and